DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

     Initial commit

 # `git log` with a nice tree view
-# Output in your terminal should have pretty colors
+# Your terminal should have pretty colors
 # Consider creating a `gl` alias so you don't have to remember all of these flags
 ~/src/git-workshop $ git log --oneline --graph --decorate --all
 * 8adbc7b (HEAD -> main, origin/main) Add content to helloworld.txt